sonua11y/Ecommerce-Follow-Along/README.md

 With Milestone 32 completed, I’ve added another powerful tool to my React toolkit.
 Managing global state with Redux? ✅ Done and dusted!

 ---

+Here’s your README section for **Milestone 33** written in the same engaging and informative format:

+---

+## **Milestone 33: Creating and Storing JWT Tokens Securely** ##
+🔐 JWT Authentication with Cookies

+🌟 **Overview**

+This milestone introduces the core of secure user authentication—generating JWT tokens and storing them in cookies.
+You'll learn how to safely manage user sessions by embedding tokens in HTTP-only cookies after a successful login.

+✨ **Features**

+🔐 Generate a JWT token using user email and ID.
+⏳ Set an expiration time using the `maxAge` property.
+🍪 Store the token securely in a browser cookie.
+🛡️ Enables secure user authentication for future requests.

+📝 **Implementation Steps**

+📦 **Install JWT Package**
+Use NPM to install `jsonwebtoken` for creating and signing tokens.

+🖊 **Create a JWT Token**
+Utilize the `sign` method to generate a token with user details (email and ID).

+⏰ **Set Expiration**
+Define token lifespan by setting `maxAge` during token creation.

+📬 **Send Token in Cookie**
+Use `res.cookie()` to embed the JWT token in an HTTP-only cookie for secure storage in the browser.

+🚀 **Next Steps**
+These foundational steps set the stage for building protected routes and user-specific features using the stored token for authentication.

+---